thejamesjolly/TallyNet-IntakeDetection/Reimp_CTC/README.md

 ### Evaluation

-To produce final performance metrics, results
+To produce final performance metrics, instructions are provided inside the `README.md` file of the `Evaluation` directory.

 ## References